MITHRADEVIK3009/Dnyx-footer-redesign-case-study/articles/behind-the-scenes.md

 # Behind the Screens: What My Internship at a Design Agency Actually Taught Me

-When people read about internships, they often imagine that the value comes only from what is built on the surface — the screens designed, the features launched, or the interfaces shipped.
-In reality, much of the learning does not come from what is visible.
-It comes from how work is approached, refined, and delivered under real-world conditions.

-During my three-month internship at a design agency from July to September 2024, I worked on improving a production website component — the footer.
+During my three-month internship at a design agency from July to September 2024, I worked on improving a production website component the footer.
 While the output itself appears compact, the experience behind it was layered with learning that went far beyond designing a UI element.

-Rather than treating this internship as a checklist of tasks, I treated it as an opportunity to understand how professionals think when they build products — how decisions are made, how ideas are evaluated, and how constraints shape execution.
+Rather than treating this internship as a checklist of tasks, I treated it as an opportunity to understand how professionals think when they build products how decisions are made, how ideas are evaluated, and how constraints shape execution.

 ---